Berke: Berke–Hulagu War

 Berke became a devout Muslim.
 His conversion resulted in the Blue Horde becoming predominantly Muslim, although there were still animists and Buddhists among them.
-Berke was angered by Hulagu's destruction of Baghdad and was determined to deal with Hulagu Khan, who had murdered the Caliph Al-Musta'sim, and whose territorial ambitions in Syria and Egypt threatened Berke's fellow Muslims.
+Berke was angered by Hulagu's destruction of Baghdad and was determined to deal with Hulagu Khan, who had murdered the Caliph al-Musta'sim, and whose territorial ambitions in Syria and Egypt threatened Berke's fellow Muslims.
+Muslim historian Rashid-al-Din Hamadani quoted Berke Khan as telling his Mongols and Muslim subjects, in protest at the attack on Baghdad, "He (Hulagu) has sacked all the cities of the Muslims, and has brought about the death of the Caliph.
+With the help of God I will call him to account for so much innocent blood."

-In the meantime, the Ilkhanids led by Kitbuqa had fallen out with the crusaders holding the coast of Palestine, and the Mamluks had secured a pact of neutrality with them, passing through their territory, and defeating the Ilkhanate army at the Battle of Ain Jalut.
+In the meantime, the Ilkhanids led by Kitbuqa had fallen out with the crusaders holding the coast of Palestine, and the Mamluks had secured a pact of neutrality with them, passing through their territory, and defeating the Ilkhanate army at the Battle of Ain Jalut in 1260.
 Kitbuqa was killed.
 Palestine and Syria were regained, the border remaining the Tigris for the duration of Hulagu's dynasty.
 Berke's vow of vengeance against Hulagu had to wait until the latter's return to his lands after the death of Möngke Khan.

-Hulagu returned to his lands by 1262, but instead of being able to avenge his defeats, was drawn into civil war with Berke and the Blue Horde.
-Berke Khan had promised such a defeat in his rage after Hulagu's sack of Baghdad.

-Muslim historian Rashid-al-Din Hamadani quoted Berke Khan as telling his Mongols and Muslim subjects, in protest at the attack on Baghdad: